How To Check for Charges Against Me?

 Realistically, it will take only a few hours after charges have been filed before they will appear in a background check.
 But, it could take longer.

 In order to deal with the charges that may appear on a person’s record, preparedness is key.
-The first thing that you need to ask yourself is how to find out if there are pending charges against me for free.
+The first thing that you need to ask yourself is if there are any pending charges against you.
 The best way to find out about pending charges against you is to perform a background check on yourself.

 This can be done using the search bar at the top of this page, which will perform a public record search using an individual’s name for free.
 Other options are available for a background check that carry a fee.
 Individuals can hire a private background check service to perform the check.